WMCSameeraGroup/pyqmmm/readme.md

 <!-- <img src="figs/PyQMMM.png" alt="drawing" width="400"/> -->

-Python interface for subtractive QM/MM calculations with AMOEBA polarizable force field (PyQMMM) acts as an interface between Gaussian and Tinker.
-It does not require third party Python packages, therefore, works with the default Python installation in the system (version 3.6 or higher).
-Once Gaussian executes the external molecular mechanics software by keyword `external`,  PyQMMM converts the Gaussian input data (`*.EIn`) in to Tinker compatible inputs (`*.xyz`) and then executes the Tinker calculation.
-Finally, the MM data (`*.epout`, `*.gout`, `*.hes`) is recovered to construct Gaussian compatible data source (`*.EOu`) to continue the QM/MM calculation in Gaussian.
-Incorporation of Tinker tools enables users to utilise a wide range of MM force fields such as MM3, OPLS, CHARMM, AMBER and AMOEBA.
+Python interface for subtractive QM/MM calculations with AMOEBA polarizable force field (PyQM/MM) interfaces between Gaussian16 and Tinker programs.
+PyQM/MM does not require third-party Python packages and therefore works with the default Python installation in the system (version 3.6 or higher).
+Once Gaussian executes an ONIOM(QM:MM) calculation with the keyword `external`,  PyQM/MM converts the Gaussian16 input data (`*.EIn`) into Tinker compatible inputs (`*.xyz`) and then executes the Tinker calculation.
+Then, the MM data (`*.epout`, `*.gout`, `*.hes`) is recovered to construct a Gaussian16 compatible data source file (`*.EOu`) to continue the ONIOM(QM:MM) calculation.
+The incorporation of Tinker tools enables users to use a wide range of MM force fields such as AMOEBA, MMFF, MM3, OPLS, CHARMM, AMBER, etc.

 ## Installation